dotintent/react-native-ble-plx/docs/GETTING_STARTED.md

 export const manager = new BleManager()
 ```

-Only _one_ instance of BleManager is allowed.
 When you don't need any BLE functionality you can destroy created instance by calling `manager.destroy()` function.
 You can then recreate `BleManager` later on.

-Note that you may experience undefined behavior when calling a function on one `BleManager` and continuing with another instance.
-A frequently made error is to create a new instance of the manager for every re-render of a React Native Component.

 ### Ask for permissions